-MRH has conducted a detailed study of the housing needs of Branston up to 2021.
-This study has not only investigated the affordable housing need of the village, but also for market rent level housing and open market housing.
+MRH has conducted a detailed study of the housing needs of Thorpe Arnold village up to 2021.
+This study has not only investigated the affordable housing need of the Parish, but also the need for market rent level housing and open market housing.

-The survey has identified a need for affordable and open market properties in need in the next 5 years for those with a connection to Branston.
+The survey has identified no need for affordable or open market properties in the next 5 years, for those with a connection to Thorpe Arnold.